ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 ### Naming convention
 Here's the naming convention for this project:
 - `localVariable`: lowerCamelCase.
+- `type m_PrivateVariable`: Hungarian notation with UpperCamelCase for private class members.
-- `m_PrivateVariable`: Hungarian notation with UpperCamelCase.
+- `static type s_StaticVariable`: Hungarian notation with UpperCamelCase for static members of class.
 - `APP_SPEC`: Constants with SNAKE_UPPER_CASE.
 - All the other things uses UpperCamelCase.